keboola/connection-docs/management/account/index.md

 1. Keboola Connection home page
 2. Projects

-Go to the Keboola Connection home page and select **Account Settings** in the little dropdown box on the right:
+Go to the Keboola Connection home page and select **Account Settings** in the little drop down box on the right:

 {: .image-popup}
 ![Screenshot -- Account Settings](/management/account/account-setting-1.png)